Juliopdata/Jepeter-Reverse-face-searching/README.md

   <p align="center"> <img  src="https://github.com/Juliopdata/Jepeter-Reverse-face-searching/blob/master/static/logo.png" width="600"></p>

-  ----
 ## Description

-**Jepeter** is my own lightweight reverse search engine with Python, OpenCV and an Autoencoder in Keras to find people with similar faces in an unlabeled image dataset that can be easily scaled.
+**Jepeter** is my own testing lightweight reverse search engine with Python, OpenCV and an Autoencoder in Keras to find people with similar faces in an unlabeled image dataset that can be easily scaled.

 Face recognition performance is evaluated with the [LFW dataset](http://vis-www.cs.umass.edu/lfw/) which you can replace with your own custom dataset.